 Nine times out of 10, these will have to do with technology.

 But CMOs and those in their departments can go much further.
-What about the growing adoption of the metaverse?
-The rising value of NFTs?
-Extended reality (the all-inclusive combo of augmented, virtual, and mixed reality)?
+What about the growing adoption of TikTok for B2Bs?
+Accelerated AI implementation?
+The future of marketing in the decentralized data of Web3?

 These are just a few examples of topics that are still largely ignored or misunderstood by the majority of marketers unless they specifically deal with tech-forward brands.
 By taking the time to educate yourself on these cutting-edge technologies, you’ll create more value not only for your company but also for yourself and your future prospects.